M-Bahy/twitter-mass-blocker/README.md

 ## Running the Script

-To run the script, simply double click on the `run.bat` file in the project directory.
-This will execute the Python script and keep the terminal open so you can see the progress.
+To run the script, simply double click on the `run.bat` file in the project directory and give it the tweet you want to block its author and his followers.

+## Limitations and Notes

+- You have  to disable two-factor authentication on your Twitter account to be able to run the script.
+- The script is only tested on windows.
+- The script will not block private accounts.
+- The script will not block accounts that have blocked you.
+- Since the script is running on top of the browser version of Twitter, it usually loads 40 followers only.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Feel free to contribute to this project by creating a pull request or submitting an issue.